 (%) shows that the symmetry of the flower is monosymmetric or zygomorphic. (⚥) indicates that the flower is perfect or hermaphrodite (includes stamen plus pistil).
 A letter ‘K’ indicates the outermost whorl, i.e. calyx and (5) shows that the number of sepals is five that are united with each other.

-‘C’ indicates the second floral whorl, i.e. corolla or petals and the number after this, i.e. 1+2+(2) represents vexillary aestivation.
-‘A’ means the male reproductive part or androecium and the number after it (9)+1 shows the presence of diadelphous stamens (includes 10 stamens).
+‘C’ indicates the second floral whorl, i.e. corolla or petals and the number after this, i.e. 1+2+(2), represents vexillary aestivation.
+‘A’ means the male reproductive part or androecium, and the number after it (9)+1 shows the presence of diadelphous stamens (includes 10 stamens).

 Floral Formula of Liliaceae Family

 Through this floral formula, we can identify many floral characteristics.
 This formula indicates that the flower is bracteate, bisexual or hermaphrodite.
-A letter ‘P’ indicates that the sepals and petals are undifferentiated, i.e. there are three tepals in each two whorls.
+A letter ‘P’ indicates that the sepals and petals are undifferentiated, i.e. there are three tepals in every two whorls.

 Therefore, the floral formula is the simple way to remember the flower morphology, symmetry and sexuality etc. The best way to reflect the floral characteristics of a particular family is to learn the floral formula, by which we can also draw the floral diagram.
-The combination of floral formula and floral diagram is often used to represent the floral symmetry, floral whorls and the other floral characteristics.
+The combination of floral formula and the floral diagram is often used to represent the floral symmetry, floral whorls and other floral characteristics.